brunostc/symfony-example-api/README.md

 ## Description

 This project is built using PHP 8.1.2 and Symfony 6.4.
 It uses Docker and Docker Compose for containerization.
 The project includes an API with documentation available via Swagger.
+It is under construction and may receive updates.

+## Roadmap

+- Container for PHP runtime
+- Container for load balancer/reverse proxy (in study)

 ## Prerequisites